 Step 12: Communicating with your printer

 We’ll contact your printer for technical specifications and uploading instructions.
-Your book cover will be designed in InDesign, and you can leave all the details to us.
+Your book pages will be designed in InDesign, and you can leave all the details to us.

 Step 13: Going to press